DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 ## License

-This project is by [DevOps Hive](https://devopshive.net/) and licensed under the open-source license [Creative Commons  Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+This project is by [DevOps Hive](https://devopshive.net/) and licensed under the open-source license, [Creative Commons  Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 For more details, please review [LICENSE](LICENSE).